pdp10/notes/kubernetes.md

 kubectl cp example.vcf $POD:$DIR

+# get details about nodes
+kubectl describe nodes

+# get details about a pod.
+This gives details about pod history etc.
+kubectle describe pods POD_NAME

+# To update a deployment with the latest (dev) docker image:
+# 1. go to CircleCI and click on "test_and_build"
+# 2. go to 'release_image' and copy the docker image at the end
+# 3. run `kubectl edit deployments DEPLOYMENT_NAME` (this opens a Vim screen)
+# 4. paste the docker image in the file and save (the pod will update automatically)

 # misc get commands
 kubectl get events | pods | jobs | services | deployments | network
 ```